Date of Award:

 Estradiol treated rats grew slower, smaller and consumed less diet.
 Their liver weights were larger when compared to their body weights.
 Moisture content of liver remained unaffected by sex hormones, but increased with the high level of protein in the diet.

 Both testosterone and estradiol affected lipid metabolism; in general, the estrogenic influence was more pronounced and more predictable.
 Estradiol administration increased total lipids, free and esterified cholesterol and phospholipids in serum.
 Liver triglyceride level was decreased and free fatty acids and phospholipids were increased.

 Patel, Sharad, "Effect of Different Levels of Dietary Protein and Sex Hormones on Lipid Metabolism in Male Castrated Rats" (1969).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4936.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .